cjunho/cjh/Dimensional/README.md

 - evolution of maximum of eta against time in "*data/max.csv*";
 - time in "*data/time.csv*".

-The computational data can be visualised with Paraview.
-And evolution of maximum of eta against time are plotted by running file call_maximum.py.
+The computational data can be visualised with Paraview, and the evolution of the maximum of eta can be plotted by running file `call_maximum.py`.

 ## USAGE
 The usage of the files is the same to `BL_periodic.py`, except that the variables are scaled to dimensional units.